Teachers: Please review our October 2016 Announcement regarding the IUHPFL Student Language Assessment Process.

-The IUHPFL office recognizes that high school teachers in the State of Indiana are a key factor for the success of recruiting prospective IUHPFL participants.
+The IUHPFL office recognizes that Indiana's high school teachers are a key factor for the success of recruiting prospective IUHPFL participants.
 Teachers are also a key player in the student's successful submission of application and acceptance materials.
-We thank you for supporting our Program throughout its fifty-year history.
-Whether you are new to the Program or have been a loyal team member for years, we invite you to learn about us and what's new from year-to-year.
-Your knowledgeable support prepares your student(s) for the challenging journey, the IUHPFL presents.
-If you are new to our Program and site, please review the Qualifications for Participation first.
+We thank you for supporting our program throughout its fifty-year history.
+Whether you are new to the program or have been a loyal team member for years, we invite you to learn about us and what's new from year-to-year.
+Your knowledgeable support prepares your student(s) for the challenging journey the IUHPFL presents.
+If you are new to our program and site, please review the Qualifications for Participation first.

 Agreement to Participate

-Participating schools fill out an Agreement to Participate which helps the IUHPFL keep track of important phone numbers, school-specific coordinators and contact information of foreign language teachers.
-However, this form has no bearing on whether any student at the high school actually follows through with the language test or applies to the Program.
+Participating schools fill out the Agreement to Participate (online form or printable form) which helps IUHPFL keep track of important phone numbers, school-specific coordinators and contact information of foreign language teachers.
+However, this form has no bearing on whether any student at the high school actually follows through with the language test or applies to the program.

 - The IUHPFL Academic Focus

-- The IUHPFL Honor Code which includes the Language Commitment, a pledge to communicate exclusively in the foreign language while abroad — and includes the expectation to maintain the "Honor" in Honors Program, by emphasizing that the IUHPFL student not only holds himself/herself accountable for upholding the Honor Code, but holds his/her peers accountable for doing so as well.
+- The IUHPFL Honor Code includes the Language Commitment, a pledge to communicate exclusively in the foreign language while abroad, and the expectation to maintain the "Honor" in Honors Program, emphasizing that an IUHPFL student not only holds himself/herself accountable for upholding the Honor Code, but holds his/her peers accountable as well.

 Limited Time Investment

-The IUHPFL realizes that high school teachers are extremely busy and has streamlined the time investment to a few hours per year.
-Instead, the majority of the work is done by the applying student.
+IUHPFL realizes that high school teachers are extremely busy and has therefore streamlined the time investment to a few hours per year.
+The majority of the work is done by the applying student.
 Teachers and counselors mostly take on the role of advisor, helping students and guardians find information, making sure students participate in the language test and observe all due dates for applications and later acceptance materials.